 - The Ph.D. students are expected to finish their course requirements as per the timelines mentioned in PG Regulations.

 - Transfer of Credits for Courses done Outside: Students may be permitted to do academic work and courses in places of repute outside IIIT-Delhi.
 Based on their performance/quantum of work done and the content of the course, the PG committee may consider them equivalent to some course credits, and waive credit requirements for similar courses/projects within IIIT-Delhi.
 Institutions with which IIIT-Delhi has arrangements/MOU/student exchange programs, transfer of credits may also be permitted.
 Any such waivers/transfer is permitted only if the courses being considered have not been counted for any other degree/diploma requirement.

-- Thesis evaluation and defense: All PhD theses will be evaluated by a panel of thesis examiners who are experts in that area, and the candidate will have to defend the thesis in front of this panel.
+All Ph.D. theses will be evaluated by a panel of thesis examiners who are experts in that area, and the candidate will have to defend the thesis in front of this panel.
 The panel will consist of supervisor(s) of the student, and a minimum of three non-supervisor examiners, at most one of which can be from within the Institute.
 A thesis defense date will be fixed, after taking inputs from all examiners on the panel.
 The defense shall be open to all.
 At the end of the defense, the panel will deliberate and make an overall recommendation.